rob-blackbourn/jetblack-options/documentation/numeric-greeks.md

 The greeks can be calculated numerically by using finite difference methods.
 This means calculating the price of the option multiple times, while perturbing the inputs.

+This can be very intuitive.
+To calculate the sensitivity of the price of an option to that of the underlying stock we re-price the option by changing the underlying stock.

 Using the central difference the formula for calculating the delta is given below.